Riftr/intelpy/README.md

 This source code is available under [GPL3](https://www.gnu.org/licenses/gpl-3.0.en.html).

 Eve-related data was made available by CCP and obtained from the Eve static data dump.
 See CCP Copyright Notice below.

+Some Eve data was also obtained from https://www.fuzzwork.co.uk/.
+Thanks heaps for your data dumps!

 ### Sound Files